May 14, 2001 at 10:02 PM CDT - Updated July 27 at 12:45 AM

 When shopping for a solar water heater, watch for systems certified by the Solar Rating and Certification Corporation (SRCC) or the Florida Solar Energy Center (FSEC).

-Hot Water Usage (based on national averages)
+Hot Water Usage (based on national averages) The typical U.S. homeowners' water consumption by place of use.

 For more information on how you can save money on your water heating bill, contact: